The Modern Resume Content and Writing

 The Exercise

 Print your resume and circle every verb.
 If you see "helped," "dealt with," or "responsible for," cross them out with red ink.
-Next to each crossed-out word, write down a specific good thing that happened because of that task—like money you saved or time you freed up.
+Next to each crossed-out word, write down a specific good thing that happened because of that task, like money you saved or time you freed up.
+If you're working with a one-page resume format, every bullet point matters even more, so this exercise helps you earn each line.

 Example Script